Family Dispute Resolution

 Child Inclusive Practice (CIP)

-An evidenced based approach designed to hear the voices of children to ensure a child’s emotional needs are maintained post separation.
-Child Inclusive Practice is a safe environment facilitated by trained practitioners.
-Child Inclusive Practice is available to families with children aged 5 years and older.
+Child Inclusive Practice is an evidenced based approach designed to hear the voices of children to ensure a child’s emotional needs are maintained post separation.
+CIP is facilitated by trained practitioners, in a safe environment and is available to families with children aged 5 years and older.

 *Conflict Resolution Service Practitioners are approved to issue 60I Certificates